 - pain in the muscles and joints

 - reduced sweating

 - weight gain

-An underactive thyroid often arises from an autoimmune disease, such as Hashimoto’s thyroiditis, or surgical removal of the thyroid.
+An underactive thyroid can result from an autoimmune condition, such as Hashimoto’s thyroiditis, or due to the surgical removal of the thyroid.

 - diarrhea or frequent bowel movements